-Located approximately fifty miles northwest of Oklahoma City, Geary is situated in Blaine County at the junction of U.S. Highways 270 and 281.
+Located approximately fifty miles northwest of Oklahoma City, Geary is situated in Blaine County (with part in Canadian County) at the junction of U.S. Highways 270 and 281.
 The area was first opened to non-Indian occupation during the Cheyenne-Arapaho Opening in April 1892.
 A townsite company bought two quarter sections of land from Shubell Huff and his son William, who had filed claims after the land opening.
 The community was first located one and one-half miles northwest of its present site.
 When the settlers learned that the Choctaw, Oklahoma and Gulf Railroad that was being built west from El Reno would miss that location, they moved southeast toward the railroad line.
 The town was named for Edmund Guerrier, a scout and an interpreter for the U.S. Army.
 Guerrier, who was of French and Cheyenne descent, had an allotment three miles northeast of the townsite.
 Because Guerrier was difficult to pronounce, the town's name became Geary.
 A post office was established on October 12, 1892.

 Businesses and churches rapidly appeared.
 In fall 1898 Jacob S. Krehbiel, a Mennonite missionary, had his church building moved from near his home north of Geary into town.
 In 1899 the Presbyterians constructed a frame building on Blaine Avenue.
 The congregation disbanded in 1916, and the church remained vacant until 1921 when the Church of Christ purchased it.